misskey-dev/0key.dev/README.md

 > Care should be taken to ensure that database migration is a forward-compatible change.
 If it is not forward compatible, you will need to stop the service before updating.

 > [!WARNING]
-> Automatic rollback with database rebasing is not supported.
-You need to manually rollback the database if you want to rollback the Misskey version.
+> Automatic rollback with reverting database migration is not supported.
+You need to manually revert the database migration if you want to rollback the Misskey version.

 ## License